-The ODX uses a repository in the Azure cloud for storing meta data about data storage, data sources and tasks as well as logging.
-To access the repository, you need to provide a client secret when you set up the ODX service.
+The ODX stores meta data about data storage, data sources and tasks as well as logging in the Azure cloud.
+To access the cloud environment, you need to provide a client secret when you set up the ODX service.
 Partners have access to their customers' client secrets in addition to their own.

-If you have the ODX Admin permission, you can add repositories, Per default, two repositories is included with your license.
+If you have the Environment Admin permission, you can add environments.
+Per default, two environments are included with your license.

-Note: The button is disabled if you have all the repositories your company is allowed.
+Note: The button is disabled if you have all the environments your company is allowed.

-The repository is created when an ODX service connects to it for the first time.
-Once that has happened, you can give the repository a name if you have the ODX Admin permission.
+The environment is created when an ODX service connects to it for the first time.
+Once that has happened, you can give the environment a name if you have the Environment Admin permission.
 The name is currently only displayed in the Portal.

 - Click Edit, type a name in the modal that appears and then click Update.